ziazon/urlinsane/docs/index.md

 ## Languages

 URLInsane supports multiple languages with the ability to add more languages with ease.
+If you know where I can find a list of common misspelled words or homophones for languages other then English please send the info to rangertaha@gmail.com or add it your self and submit a pull request.

 ### English